andrevenancio/lowww/README.md

 ## Development
-run `npm run dev:all` to run all dev tasks concurrently with an `http-server`.
+run `npm run dev:all` or `npm start` to run all dev tasks concurrently with an `http-server`.
 To run a specific dev task you will need to enable the server manually like `npm run dev:geometries & npm run server`

 ## Production
-run `npm build:all` to run all the build tasks and generate documentation.
+run `npm build:all` to run all the build tasks.
+Generates ES5, ES6, package.json (for each package with the latest version)